4 Helpful Tips To Achieve Financial Freedom

 The desire to achieve financial freedom.
 To us, that means not being required to work.

 There is something incredibly powerful and liberating about financial freedom.
 It is being completely free to do whatever you want.
 You do not have to clock in, you do not have to answer to anyone, you can just do what your soul desires.
 What a beautiful thing.
 Luckily, my husband and I are both frugal by nature, and equally passionate about early retirement, so that has been a blessing.

-Here are the five things we’ve done, and continue to do, that keep us on the straight and narrow towards financial freedom:
+Here are four things we’ve done, and continue to do, that keep us on the straight and narrow to achieve financial freedom:

 This move was huge.
-We started putting money into our 401ks once we started working after college.
-Those initial years of investing are already starting to show the value of compounding interest.
-The most we have ever invested in retirement is 15%, and the least we have invested is 9% (our current rate, hello parenthood!)
+We started investment in our 401ks in our first jobs after college.
+Those initial years of investing are very much showing the value of compounding interest.
+The most we have ever invested in retirement is 15%, and the least we have invested is 9% (this is our current rate, hello parenthood!)
 We turned the “investing faucet” on early, and we never turned it off.
 We have had to dial back our Roth IRA investing, but we knew that if we turned the faucet off completely, the likelihood that it would come back on was slim.